storacha/w3cli/README.md

 List all the uploads registered in the current space.

 - `--json` Format as newline delimted JSON
-- `--cid` Only print the root CID per upload
+- `--shards` Pretty print with shards in output

 ### `w3 rm <root-cid>`